The paper in one paragraph

 What is Multi-Agent Debate in LLMs?

-A protocol where two or more LLMs produce independent answers to the same question, then exchange and challenge each other's answers across multiple rounds.
-A judge model (or aggregation rule) writes the final answer based on the full debate transcript.
-Introduced and evaluated in Liang et al.'s 2023 paper.
+Two or more LLMs answer the same question independently.
+Then they exchange and challenge each other's answers across multiple rounds.
+A judge — either a separate model or a deterministic aggregation rule — reads the full transcript and writes the final answer.
+That's it.
+Introduced in Liang et al., 2023.

 What did the MAD paper actually prove?

-That MAD improves answer accuracy on reasoning and factuality benchmarks compared to a single LLM answering once and a single LLM reflecting on its own answer.
-It also identified Degeneration of Thought — single-model self-reflection increases confidence without increasing correctness.
+MAD beats both a single LLM answering once and a single LLM reflecting on its own answer, on reasoning and factuality benchmarks.
+It also named the failure mode of self-reflection — Degeneration of Thought.
+Self-review raises confidence without raising correctness.

 Does MAD apply to code review specifically?

-The paper's benchmarks are reasoning and factuality, not code review.
-The mechanism generalizes to any task with non-trivial verifiable correctness, and follow-up work has applied similar debate protocols to programming tasks with comparable gains.
-But the specific accuracy numbers in the paper don't transfer directly.
+The benchmarks in the paper are reasoning and factuality, not code review.
+The mechanism generalizes to any task with non-trivial verifiable correctness.
+Follow-up work has run debate protocols on programming tasks with comparable gains.
+The specific accuracy numbers don't transfer directly though.

 How does Joint Chiefs implement MAD?

-Four principles: adaptive break (stop when positions converge), tit-for-tat engagement (address prior findings by title), DoT prevention (multiple independent models), judge arbitration (moderator reads the full transcript and synthesizes, weighing reasoning not votes).
+Four principles.
+Adaptive break — stop when positions converge.
+Tit-for-tat engagement — address prior findings by title.
+DoT prevention — multiple independent models.
+Judge arbitration — a moderator reads the full transcript and synthesizes, weighing reasoning, not votes.

 Is MAD the same as self-consistency or chain-of-thought?

 No. Self-consistency samples multiple chains from the same model and takes a majority.
-Chain-of-thought asks a single model to reason step by step.
+Chain-of-thought asks one model to reason step by step.
 MAD uses multiple independent models — different architectures, different training data — that see and challenge each other's outputs.
-The diversity of participants is what distinguishes it.
+The diversity of participants is the whole point.

 How many debate rounds should I configure?

-The paper observed useful convergence in two to four rounds.
-More does not help and can hurt.
+The paper saw useful convergence in two to four rounds.
+More doesn't help and can hurt.
 Joint Chiefs defaults to a max of five with an adaptive early break — the panel usually stops in round two or three once positions agree.